-Bruxism is extremely common, and we see this condition quite frequently among our patients from the Duarte or Monrovia areas in California.
+Bruxism is extremely common, and we see this condition quite frequently among our patients from the Monrovia area in California.
 There are several treatments that dentists may recommend to their patients to help manage the condition, diminish the consequences of it, and in some cases, eliminate the habit altogether.

 What Causes Bruxism?

 Although the possible causes of bruxism are not fully known, many dentists speculate that this habit in children and adults alike may be caused by anxiety, stress, and/or physical or structural conditions that affect the function of the muscle and bone in the jaw.

 In some patients, the bite is not properly aligned, and this may lead to bruxism, while in others, the grinding itself may lead to malocclusions and misalignment of the bite.
 In such cases, orthodontic treatment may be indicated to correct the condition.

 Using a Night Guard to Protect Your Teeth From Grinding

 When advanced orthodontic treatment is not indicated, many dentists opt to fit their patients with a durable plastic night guard to protect the teeth from grinding during sleep.

 Dr. Q provides night guards for her patients in Monrovia by taking a mold of the patient’s teeth and constructing the device from a durable, clear plastic.
 The patient then wears this device while they sleep to protect the teeth from shifting as a consequence of grinding, as well as conserving precious tooth enamel that may be worn down after years of repeated tooth grinding.

 For many patients, bruxism develops as an involuntary reaction to some form of nervous or emotional stimulation, and some patients may find some degree of relief by undergoing psychological therapy to address the possible emotional or psychological source of the condition.